-8 Incredible Adventures Between Death Valley and Yosemite National Parks
+8 Incredible Adventures Between Death Valley to Yosemite

-The small town of Bishop, California is nestled in the northern end of the Owens Valley, where the high desert meets rushing creeks and pine forests—all with the snow-capped Sierra Mountains in the background.
-Bishop is also located just hours away from two of the most iconic national parks in the country (Death Valley and Yosemite), which means that outdoor opportunities around here are pretty much endless.
-After all, there’s a reason that conservationists like John Muir and Ansel Adams spent so much time exploring the wild lands of Inyo County.
+The small town of Bishop, California sits at the northern end of the Owens Valley, where the high desert meets rushing creeks and pine forests, all framed by the snow-capped Sierra Nevada.
+Perfectly positioned between two of the country’s most iconic national parks—Death Valley and Yosemite—Bishop offers endless outdoor adventures.
+It’s no wonder that legendary conservationists like John Muir and Ansel Adams were drawn to the wild beauty of Inyo County.

-Whether you decide to use Bishop as a basecamp or as a destination on its own, you won’t be disappointed with your options.
-With so many choices to sort through, we created this list of eight of the best adventures in the area to help you plan your next adventure to the Sierra.
+Whether you use Bishop as a basecamp or visit it as a destination, you’ll find plenty of exciting options to explore.
+With so many choices to sort through, we created this list of eight of the best adventures in the area to help you plan your next adventure from Death Valley to Yosemite and beyond!
 But fair warning: once you start dreaming about the wilderness here, you might find it difficult to go anywhere else!

 1. The Town of Bishop